 Kirkland Baby Formula

 As I’ve detailed in my Monthly Baby Spending Reports, we have exclusively bought Kirkland brand formula for our baby and have been very happy with it.

 We selected it based on Wirecutter’s formula guide.
 We wanted a formula that used lactose and not corn syrups as its carbohydrate, unless our baby had a digestive issue that warranted a soy-based or gentle formulation.

 Kirkland brand recently changed their formula and we personally did not have any issues changing to the new version.
 One small change is they changed to a scoop that is no longer opaque, making it a little more difficult to measure half scoops.

 We have had no problem mixing up the powdered formula (as is mentioned in a few reviews) when using our Dr. Brown’s mixing pitcher (which we LOVE).

-A container of Costco’s formula costs $19.49 in stores, and $20.75 online (sold only in 4-packs).
+A container of Costco’s formula costs $19.49 in stores (priced in March 2020), and $20.75 online (sold only in 4-packs, price dated March 2020).
 One container of Costco formula makes approximately 305 oz of formula so the price per fluid oz. of prepared formula is $0.064 when bought in stores and $0.068 when bought online.